A Guide to Google Play Store Listing Experiments

 Next, let’s review the creative and metadata elements that can be tested through Google Play experiments.
 The following app store elements can be A/B tested, in up to five languages.

-1. Icon: Your app’s icon is the first creative element visible to users.
-First impressions matter a lot on Google Play since the icon is often the only creative visible in search results, and can directly impact your app conversion rate.
+• Icon: Your app’s icon is the first creative element visible to users.
+First impressions on Google Play are crucial, as the icon may be the sole visible element in search results and can significantly affect conversion rates.

-5. Long description: Has a 4,000-character limit and is important for keyword indexation.
-Only a small percentage of users read the long description, but it can directly impact conversion rates for those that do.
+• Long description: Has a 4,000-character limit and is important for keyword indexation.
+Few users read the long description, yet it can significantly impact conversions.

 Screenshot of the store listing page for Google Play McDonaldsScreenshot of the store listing page for McDonald’s (Google Play, US).

-Having understood the goals and functionalities of Google Play store listing experiments, it’s time for the fun part – running an experiment!
+Now that you understand Google Play store listing experiments, it’s time for the fun part: running one!
 Before you do, make sure to consider these best practices for your A/B testing strategy on Google Play.

-If you want to run a test for a specific country, you will have to set up a custom store listing and conduct an A/B test on that custom listing.
+To conduct a test targeting a specific country, you need to create a custom store listing and carry out an A/B test on that listing.
 Make sure to select the language or territory that makes the most sense for your A/B test.

 We’d also recommend you target the largest audience possible.
 This will ensure your test results are as accurate as possible and provide quick results.

-Read our tips and guidelines with this guide to App Store Optimization on Google Play
+Read this guide to App Store Optimization on Google Play

 A clear hypothesis will let you easily determine whether your A/B test was successful and if your winning variant should be implemented.
 For example, a clear hypothesis could state that highlighting value proposition A more than value proposition B in your app’s first screenshot will lead to an increase in your overall conversion rate.